-- For Binghamton Students other SUNY programs, credits are considered SUNY transfer credits, and the grades you receive will not count towards your GPA.
-The SUNY campus sponsoring your program will send a SUNY transcript supplement to IEGI when your grades have arrived to expedite credit processing; this transcript supplement will attached to your Binghamton University transcript, so the grades and credit hours are visible to anyone who reviews your Binghamton University transcript record
+- For Binghamton Students, Other-SUNY program credits are considered transfer credit, and the grades you receive will not count towards your GPA.
+The SUNY campus sponsoring your program will send a transcript supplement to IEGI when your grades have arrived to expedite credit processing; this transcript supplement will attached to your Binghamton University transcript, so the grades and credit hours are visible to anyone who reviews your Binghamton University transcript record

 Q: Will courses taken abroad count towards degree requirements?

-- Binghamton University students on a SUNY program will complete the transfer credit petition form for their school; you can obtain this form from your academic or department advisor
+- Binghamton University students on an Other-SUNY program will complete the transfer credit petition form for their school; you can obtain this form from your academic or department advisor.